appjr/utdpythoncourse/README.md

 #### Topic 8: Conditional Statements - if, elif, else
 📁 `08_conditional_statements/`
-- Controlling program flow based on conditions
+- 8.1 Introduction to Decision Making
+- 8.2 The if Statement
-- if, elif, else structure with examples
+- 8.3 The else Statement
+- 8.4 The elif Statement
+- 8.5 Nested Conditionals
+- 8.6 Practical Applications

 #### Topic 9: Introduction to while Loops
 📁 `09_while_loops/`
-- Concept of looping for repetitive tasks
+- 9.1 Understanding Loops
-- while loop structure
+- 9.2 The while Loop Syntax
+- 9.3 Loop Counters
+- 9.4 User-Controlled Loops
-- Avoiding infinite loops
+- 9.5 Avoiding Infinite Loops
+- 9.6 Practical Examples

 #### Topic 10: The for Loop & range()
 📁 `10_for_loops_and_range/`
-- for loop for iterating over sequences
+- 10.1 Introduction to for Loops
+- 10.2 The range() Function
+- 10.3 Iterating Over Sequences
-- Using range() function
+- 10.4 Counting with range()
+- 10.5 Nested for Loops
+- 10.6 Practical Applications

 #### Topic 11: Loop Control - break and continue
 📁 `11_loop_control/`
+- 11.1 Introduction to Loop Control
-- Using break to exit loops early
+- 11.2 The break Statement
+- 11.3 The continue Statement
-- Using continue to skip iterations
+- 11.4 Using break and continue Together
+- 11.5 Practical Examples

 #### Topic 12: Project - Simple Guessing Game
 📁 `12_guessing_game_project/`
-- Capstone project combining all concepts learned
-- Building an interactive number-guessing game
+- 12.1 Project Overview
+- 12.2 Planning the Game
+- 12.3 Generating Random Numbers
+- 12.4 Implementing the Game Loop
+- 12.5 Adding Features and Enhancements
+- 12.6 Testing and Debugging

 ---